mtanaka1117/enshu/README.md

 ```
 python simulator.py --dataset <dataset-name> --encoding <encoding-name> --encryption <encryption-type> --collection-rate <budget> --should-print
 ```
 The collection rate is the target fraction of elements in each sequence to capture; the budget is set at the `Uniform` policy's energy consumption at this fraction.
 You can specify a range of elements by providing three values (space-separated) in the form `<min> <max> <step>`.
-The results in the paper use `--colelction-rate 0.3 1.0 0.1`.
+The results in the paper use `--collection-rate 0.3 1.0 0.1`.
 As a note, the encoding algorithm `group` is the full `AGE` system.
 The dataset name is the name of the folder in `datasets` (e.g. `datasets/<dataset-name>`) containing the data files.
 The shell script `adaptiveleak/run_simulator.sh` executes all policies on the dataset passed as a command line argument (shown below).
 ```
 ./run_simlator.sh <dataset-name>
 ```
 This command can take a few minutes to run, especially for the larger datasets (`uci_har`, `mnist`, `tiselac`).
-The `epilepsy` dataset is relatively small and represents a good starting point.
+The `epilepsy` dataset is relatively small and represents a good starting point. **We include the outputs from all datasets in the folder `adaptiveleak/saved_models/<dataset-name>/results.
+You may use these logs if it is too time consuming to execute all experiments from scratch.**

 After execution, the results are automatically stored in the folder `saved_models/<dataset-name>/<date>`.
 There will be a folder in this directory for the sampling policy and the encoding algorithm.
 Keep note of the date, as you will use this value to reference these results during the analysis phase (below).